mosip/documentation/docs/deploymentnew/on-prem-installation-guidelines.md

 Check detailed MOSIP Modules Deployment MOSIP Modular installation steps.

-### Api Testrig
+### API Testrig

-MOSIP’s successful deployment can be verified by comparing the results of api testrig with testrig benchmark.
+MOSIP’s successful deployment can be verified by comparing the results of API testrig with testrig benchmark.

 ```
 cd $INFRA_ROOT/deployment/v3/apitestrig
 ./install.sh
 ```
-    * When prompted input the hour of the day to execute the api-testrig.
+* When prompted, input the hour of the day to execute the API-testrig.
-    * Daily api testrig cron jon will be executed at the very opted hour of the day.
+* Daily API testrig cron jon will be executed at the very opted hour of the day.